 The course pursued in the woman Hunt's case furnishes an apt illustration of the insufficiency of the means possessed by the Governor in Council for arriving at a correct judgment, as contrasted with those possessed by a lawfully constituted Court.
 It now appears that serious and deplorable errors have occurred.
 We will instance three of these errors.
 The Governor in Council proceeded upon the supposed facts,-1.
 That the police were stimulated by the promise of a large reward by the Insurance Company which was attempted to be defrauded by means of arson.
 2. That a material witness, Amelia Dear, had since the trial been convicted of felony, and her evidence thereby rendered worthless.
 3. That a carpet was brought into Court dripping with kerosene,-which was taken as a proof of sinister dealing on the part of the police.
-It turns out, in fact, that no reward was promised; that the witness in question has not been convicted; and that the carpet was not dripping with kerosene when brought into Court.
+It turns out, in fact, that no reward was promised : that the witness in question has not been convicted ; and that the carpet was not. dripping with kerosene when brought into Court.
 Of course, it is not surprising that the so-called Court should be thus easily imposed upon, when its impotence in respect of those means for the investigation of truth which are possessed by real Courts is taken into consideration.
-Yet this is the so-called Court of Appeal which, proceeding upon mistaken data-by imperfect methods-without rules-without even an authentic record of the evidence given at the trial (for the Judge's notes were not before the Governor in Council)-and without consulting the Judge who tried the case, thought fit "to overthrow the verdict of the jury and to upset the opinion of the Judge,"-if we may be allowed thus to adopt language used by the Attorney-General in his speech upon the case of Louisa Hunt, as reported, which accurately describes the proceeding of the Governor in Council.
-It is to be observed that the estimate which Your Excellency's present Advisers seem to have formed of the importance of the verdict of a jury appears to be an extremely inadequate estimate.
-The verdict of a jury
+Yet this is the so-called Court of Appeal which, proceeding upon mistaken data-by imperfect methods-without rules-without even an authentic record of the evidence given at the trial (for the Judge', notes were not before the Governor in Council)-and without consulting the Judge who tried the case, thought fit " to overthrow the verdict of the jury and to upset the opinion of the Judge', if we may be allowed thus to adopt language used by the Attorney-General in his speech upon the subscript of the importance of the verdict of a jury appears to be an extremely inadequate estimate.
+The verdict of a jury is deemed by the law of England to be a far more solemn and indelible record than they seem to imagine.
+It is regarded as res judicata; and is not to be overthrown or got rid of by th